Reiko Tomii selects five books from AAA's Collection that help situate 1960s Japanese art in the broader history of modern and contemporary art.

-This summer, I was asked to compile 'Shortlist: Japan', a thematic reading guide to AAA’s holdings on Japan for AAA's upcoming website.
-If 'Shortlist: Japan' serves as a survey course, the selection here serves as a seminar on the issues in the field of post-1945 Japanese art by way of an abbreviated review of the state of scholarship.
-One of the major issues that currently engages me most is how to situate 1960s Japanese art (and by extension 20th- and 21st-century Japanese art) in the world history of modern and contemporary art.
+This summer, I was asked to compile "Shortlist: Japan," a thematic reading guide to AAA’s holdings on Japan.
+If "Shortlist: Japan" serves as a survey course, the selection here serves as a seminar on the issues in the field of post-1945 Japanese art by way of an abbreviated review of the state of scholarship.
+One of the major issues that currently engages me most is how to situate 1960s Japanese art (and by extension twentieth- and twenty-first-century Japanese art) in the world history of modern and contemporary art.
 My work in the past two decades has taught me that it is not enough to merely disseminate new information about post-war Japanese art.
 Granted, the expansion of the knowledge base is crucial in any discipline.
 Yet, the challenge we face in an increasingly globalising world is how to globalise art history itself.
 The urgency of the challenge is felt not just among those working in Asian modern and contemporary art but in the entire discipline.
 Each time period has its own problematics.
 In ours, I envision our task to be finding ways to construct a set of multilateral comparative perspectives that capture the contemporaneity and multiplicity of modern and contemporary practices.

-Of five volumes I have picked for this column, some have already been recognised as key literature and some others, were just recently published.
+Of five volumes I have picked for this column, some have already been recognised as key literature, while some others were just recently published.
 However, all have made significant and substantial contributions by expanding our knowledge base.
 Rather than focusing on this aspect of their achievements, I would like to revisit them by considering the roles they have played in the evolution of our field and how they have stimulated my own study.
 While my observations are specific to post-war Japan, the critical and methodological issues raised here may be pertinent to other non-Western regions.

 Japanese Art After 1945: Scream Against the Sky